-Access the Internet, email, and a range of learning and office resources on library PCs for free!
+Access the internet, email, and a range of resources on library PCs

 There is a charge for guest users and further time beyond the initial hour of use.
 Computers are automatically shut down 15 minutes before the library closes.

-We also provide free WiFi access for library members who bring their own devices.
+We also provide free WiFi access for library members who wish to bring their own devices.

 If you are new to the Internet or not very confident you may find these links useful: